 In addition to these primary disciplinary analyses, auxiliary modules are included to aid in ensuring that a feasible design is obtained.
-The first is a stability module that estimates the longitudinal static stability margin of the aircraft based on the method of Torenbeek [54] paired with aerodynamic derivative approximations from DATCOM [61].
-The second is a buffet module that aids in limiting the design lift coefficient of the aircraft.
+The first is a stability module that estimates the longitudinal static stability margin of the aircraft based on the method of Torenbeek [52] paired with aerodynamic derivative approximations from DATCOM [59].
+The second is a buffet module that helps in limiting the design lift coefficient of the aircraft.
 This is achieved by performing an analysis on the cruise segments of the long-range, nominal-range, and high-speed cruise missions with a 1.3g load factor for maneuverability, and a 0.05 Mach overspeed from the high-speed cruise point.
 Buffet onset is detected based on the assumed precedence of strong shock formation over the primary lifting surfaces.
-This is modeled with the wave drag estimation method of Malone and Mason [53] and by assuming that a shock strong will be present when the slope of the drag rise region becomes significantly higher than 0.1.
+This is modeled to first order with the wave drag estimation method of Malone and Mason [51], with the assumption that a strong shock will be present when the slope of the drag rise region becomes significantly higher than 0.1.
 This slope is calibrated based on certified transport aircraft, which are assumed to be buffet-free over their operating envelopes.
+The metric is then given by the ratio of the free-stream Mach number to the drag divergence Mach number determined at the increased drag rise slope and averaged based on a wing-area weighting over each wing strip.